-Many objects can be moved from one location to another without restrictions by holding down the Ctrl key on your keyboard or the Command key on a Mac keyboard.
+Many objects can be moved from one location to another without restrictions by holding down the Ctrl/Command key on your keyboard.
 Three examples are discussed in this article:

 - Moving a free-standing object through other objects in floor plan or 3D views.

 - Arranging objects such as dishes, cups or books inside storage furniture or cabinets with glass doors or on shelves.

 - Stacking decorative objects such as dishes, books or pillows on furniture or cabinets.

 Planning interior spaces can be done more efficiently when furniture, appliances and cabinets can be moved around freely.

 To move a free-standing object through other objects